Vera Dulova

-Vera Georgievna Dulova (Russian: Вера Георгиевна Дулова, born 27 January 1909, Moscow – 5 January 2000, Moscow) was a Russian harpist and instructor.
+Vera Georgievna Dulova (born 27 January 1909 – 5 January 2000) was a Russian harpist and instructor.
 The Russian school or method is named after her.

 Biography

-She was born into a princely family, related to the Rurik Dynasty, the founders of the Tsardom of Russia.
+She was born in Moscow into a princely family, related to the Rurik Dynasty, the founders of the Tsardom of Russia.
 Her grandfather was devoted to the violin and her grandmother, Alexandra Urievna Zograf-Dulov studied the piano with Nikolai Rubinstein, who founded the Moscow Conservatory; then she became a favorite pupil of Tchaikovsky.
 The great master dedicated two of his piano works to Alexandra.

 Vera's father Georgi Nikolaevich Dulov was a violinist, who served as second violinist of The Duke George of Mecklenburg-Strelitz's quartet between 1896 and 1901, then became an instructor and professor of violin at the Moscow Conservatory.
 Vera's mother, Maria Andreyevna Dulova (Bukovskaya) was a soprano singer, a soloist at the Mariinsky Theatre in Saint Petersburg.
 Her parents became ill with tuberculosis around 1900 and it ruined their artistic careers.
 The family moved into Moscow from Saint Petersburg at that time.

 Dulova and his siblings received a high-level musical training.
 Initially she studied piano and cello, but she did not take a liking to these instruments.
 When she suggested to switch to the harp her parents took her to Ksenia Erdeli.
 She began her studies at the Moscow Conservatory in 1920, at first with Erdeli, and then was accepted for lessons with Maria Korchinska.
 She gave her first memorable concert at the age of 12; A. V. Lunacharsky, the People's Commissar of Education, invited her to perform a special concert at his home for several famous musicians of the day.
 The students of the Conservatory gave concerts often; and her earnings contributed to the family's livelihood that became harder by the wartime circumstances.

 The young Dulova handled her success quite well.
 She worked constantly, practiced, concertized, went to concerts and museums and taught other children.
 In 1929, she received her diploma from the conservatory and got a scholarship for further study from the Fund to Aid Gifted Youth.
 She left Russia for Berlin and took advanced lessons from professor Max Saal.

 After her return to the USSR, Vera Dulova went to work for the Bolshoi Theatre.
 She had been the harp soloist of the orchestra from 1934 to 1985.
 In the 1930s, she married the famous singer, Alexander Baturin (1904–1983).

 In spite of her princely ancestry and her fame, Dulova did not emigrate from the Soviet Union and represented her homeland proudly abroad.